Abnormal-SEAP/SEAP/README.md

 # SEAP

-This is the PyTorch implementation of "SEAP: SEMI-SUPERVISED ABNORMAL GROUP MINING ON LARGE-SCALE HETEROGENEOUS GRAPHS".
+This is the implementation of "SEAP: SEMI-SUPERVISED ABNORMAL GROUP MINING ON LARGE-SCALE HETEROGENEOUS GRAPHS".

 ![model](./figures/model.png)